 A third mechanism that causes reflective cracks is the curling of PCC slabs during colder temperatures when the HMA overlay is stiff and brittle.
-Reflective cracks caused by this mechanism initiate at the surface where the majority of the mixture aging takes place and propagate downward (Figure 3).
-The upward curl between adjacent slabs result in tensile stresses at the surface of the overlay, and when the tensile stress exceeds the tensile strength, a crack develops above the joint.
-HMA mixtures with higher air voids will age faster, resulting in higher modulus values but lower tensile strains at failure; in other words brittle mixtures are more susceptible to cracking.
+Reflective cracks caused by this mechanism initiate at the surface where the majority of the mixture aging takes place and propagates downward (Figure 11).
+The upward curl between adjacent slabs results in tensile stresses at the surface of the overlay.
+When the tensile stress exceeds the tensile strength, a crack develops above the joint.
+HMA mixtures with higher air voids will age faster, resulting in higher modulus values but lower tensile strains at failure; in other words, brittle mixtures are more susceptible to cracking.

-Figure 3.
-Thermally Induced Cracking; Curling of PCC slab
+Figure 11: Thermally-induced Cracking; Curling of PCC Slab

-6.02.05.01.04 Reflective cracking in Semi-rigid pavements:
+6.02.05.01.04 Reflective Cracking in Semi-rigid Pavements

 Semi-rigid pavements consist of HMA overlays on top of a cement-treated aggregate base, which is placed on a subgrade.
 Newly constructed semi-rigid pavements experience reflective cracking as one of the early distresses.
 The state of stress at the bottom of the subgrade is found to be in compression when there are no cracks in the cement-treated aggregate base; shrinkage creates initial cracking in the base course, which shifts the compression state to high tensile stresses and strains in the vicinity of cracks.
-These cracks under repetitive traffic loads will lead to fatigue cracking at the bottom, which will eventually propagate to the surface as reflective cracks.
+Under repetitive traffic loads, these cracks will lead to fatigue cracking at the bottom, which will eventually propagate to the surface as reflective cracks.